trimstray/the-book-of-secret-knowledge/README.md

 - [ ] Add one-liners for collection tools (eg. CLI Tools)
 - [ ] Sort order in lists

+New items are also added on a regular basis.

 ## :anger: &nbsp;Table of Contents

 Only main chapters: